Gynecological care for trans men

-Some trans men have trouble finding a health care provider who understands their needs.
-Look for a provider who is familiar with transgender health issues, who is respectful of you and your concerns, and with whom you feel comfortable.
-A number of trans-focused organizations offer guidance in finding care providers, including the World Professional Association of Transgender Health.
+Some trans men have trouble finding a healthcare professional who understands their needs.
+Look for a healthcare professional who is familiar with transgender health.
+Your care professional should be someone who is respectful of you and your concerns, and with whom you feel comfortable.
+A number of trans-focused organizations offer guidance in finding care professionals, including the World Professional Association of Transgender Health.

-Try not to let negative interactions with health care providers in the past or the fear of negative reactions prevent you from getting the care you need.
-You deserve to receive health care from a provider who is inclusive and competent in providing transgender care.
+Try not to let negative interactions with healthcare professionals in the past or the fear of negative reactions prevent you from getting the care you need.
+You deserve to receive healthcare from someone who is inclusive and competent in providing transgender care.

-Once you've established a relationship with your health care provider, it's important to share your medical history — including surgeries, hormone therapy and other gender-affirming care — to ensure that you receive the right health care for you.
+Once you've established a relationship with your healthcare professional, it's important to share your medical history to ensure that you receive the right care for you.
+That includes information about surgeries, hormone therapy and other gender-affirming care you've had.
 Ask about tests recommended for trans men in your age group.
-Also ask about screenings, which are tests that look for signs of certain diseases.
-Talk with your provider about any specific health concerns you may have.
+Also ask about screenings, which are tests that look for certain diseases.
+Talk with your healthcare professional about any specific health concerns you may have.

 Breast tissue health

 Everyone has breast tissue.
-Even trans men who have had top surgery to create a male-contoured chest (masculinizing chest surgery) still have some breast tissue.
-While the risk is greatly reduced after that procedure, breast cancer still can develop.
+Even trans men who have had top surgery to create a male-contoured chest, called masculinizing chest surgery, still have some breast tissue.
+While the risk is much lower after that procedure, breast cancer still can develop.

 Take these steps:

-• Tell your health care provider if any family members have had breast cancer.
+- Tell your healthcare professional if any family members have had breast cancer.

-• Become familiar with the look and feel of your chest.
-Ask your health care provider what changes to look for that might be signs of a problem.
-Tell your health care provider if you see any changes.
+- Become familiar with the look and feel of your chest.
+Ask your healthcare professional what changes to look for that might be signs of a problem.
+Tell your healthcare professional if you see any changes.

-• Talk to your health care provider about the cancer screenings you may need.
+- Talk to your healthcare professional about the cancer screenings you may need.

-In general, breast cancer screenings for trans men who haven't had top surgery are based on guidelines for women who are not trans (cisgender).
+In general, breast cancer screenings for trans men who haven't had top surgery are based on guidelines for women who are not trans, also called cisgender women.
 But screening recommendations for breast cancer can vary depending on your situation.

-If you've had top surgery and a mammogram isn't possible, you might have an MRI or ultrasound to check your breast tissue.
+If you've had top surgery and a mammogram isn't possible, you might have an MRI or ultrasound to check your breast tissue, depending on your cancer risk.

-If you use a binder or other chest compression, tell your health care provider.
-Your provider can help ensure that you're using it safely and offer guidance on how to avoid problems, such as developing a rash or a yeast infection of the skin.
+If you use a binder or other chest compression, tell your healthcare professional.
+Your care professional can help ensure that you're using it safely and offer guidance on how to avoid problems, such as developing a rash or a yeast infection of the skin.

 Pelvic health